Skipe: Total population

 According to 2011 census, Skipe has 24 households with the total of 123 people of which 59 are male and 64 are female.
 Of the total population, 24 were in the age group of 0–6 years.
 The average sex ratio of the village is 1085 female to 1000 male which is higher than the state average 985.
 The literacy rate of the village stands at 61.72% which is lower than the state average 76.94%.
 Male literacy rate stands at 63.23% while female literacy rate was 57.24%.

 People and occupation

 The village is home to people of Tangkhul Naga tribe.
 Majority of the inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
 Being a remote area, the village is often in the news for the poor transport system due to bad road condition and the inhabitants suffer most during the rainy season because of frequent landslides.
 The village is often used as transit route by militants for which there are frequent encounters between the Indian arm force and militant groups.
-There had been many incidents of incursion of land by the Myanmar army and Skipe is one of the villages that has lost some of its original land due to illegal encroachment by the neighboring country.
+There had been many incidents of incursion of land by the Myanmar army and Skipe is one of the villages that has lost some of its original land due to illegal encroachment by the neighbouring country.
 Moreover, there has been reports of border pillar disappearance.